atashpulatov/data-api-demo/README.md

 1. Install `PuTTY` you can use this [link](https://www.putty.org/)
 2. Using PuTTY, configure connection to your Mac
     ```
-    Host Name (or IP adress) of yor Mac
+    Host Name (or IP address) of your Mac
      eg. knowak@192.168.1.19
     port 22
     Connection type: SSH